400k+

 Efficiency

-2,500+ companies trust REVELO with their tech hiring needs
+2,500+ companies trust Revelo with their tech hiring needs

-What Is a QA Engineer?
+What Is a QA Developer?

-A strong QA engineer thinks like a user who's trying to break things.
+A strong QA developer thinks like a user who's trying to break things.
 They've built test suites that run in minutes instead of hours, caught production-critical bugs that unit tests missed, and know when exploratory testing finds what automation can't.

-Why Hire QA Engineers?
+Why Hire QA Developers?

-Why Hire QA Engineers in Latin America?
+Why Hire QA Developers in Latin America?

 How to Evaluate QA Candidates